-Since the Board's last meeting, we have issued 378 informal advisory opinions.
-The leading categories for informal opinions were, in descending order: Gifts; Travel; Lobbying; Post-employment; Statements of Financial Interests; Campaign Financing; and Representation.
+Since the Board's last meeting, we have issued 215 informal advisory opinions.
+The leading categories for informal opinions were, in descending order: Gifts; Travel; City-owned Property; Campaign Financing; Post-employment; Political Activity; and Statements of Financial Interests.

-The leading City departments from which requesters came in this period were, in descending order: Police Department/Civilian Office of Police Accountability (COPA); City Council; Mayor's Office; Law Department; Fire Department; Chicago Public Library; Business Affairs and Consumer Protection; and Planning & Development.
+The leading City departments from which requesters came in this period were, in descending order: Police Department/Civilian Office of Police Accountability (COPA); City Council; Mayor's Office; Law Department; Business Affairs and Consumer Protection; and Department of Public Health.